yozheng-afk/discourse_script/README.md

 # discourse_script
 Given a date range, returns the reports of those days in a JSON format.
-Reverse engineered undocumented Discourse API methods to access those reports.
+The reports are accessed by reverse engineering the undocumented Discourse API methods.

 # How to run
 * Clone to repository.